-Use the delist portal to remove yourself from the Office 365 blocked senders list
+Use the delist portal to remove yourself from the blocked senders list

-Are you getting an error message when you try to send an email to a recipient whose email address is in Office 365?
-If you think you should not be receiving the error message, you can use the delist portal to remove yourself from the Office 365 blocked senders list.
+Are you getting an error message when you try to send an email to a recipient whose email address is in Microsoft 365?
+If you think you should not be receiving the error message, you can use the delist portal to remove yourself from the blocked senders list.

 You will know you have been added to the list when you receive a response to a mail message that includes an error that looks something like this:

 550 5.7.606-649 Access denied, banned sending IP [IP address]; To request removal from this list please visit https://sender.office.com/ and follow the directions.
 For more information see Email non-delivery reports in Exchange Online.

 where IP address is the IP address of the computer on which the mail server runs.